-Ninety-four (94) incidents were reviewed by Risk Management and twenty-seven (27) of these were reported to SCDMH Risk Management.
+Thirty (30) adverse incidents were reviewed by Risk Management and twenty-five (25) of these were reported to SCDMH Risk Management.
 Any corrective action indicated was addressed at the time of the incidents.
-The ongoing and annual review of incidents did not indicate any trends or patterns needing organizational improvement.
+The on-going and annual review of incidents did not indicate any trends or patterns needing organizational improvement.
 Efforts to continue staff-awareness of safety matters continue with quarterly safety drills, mandatory training, and quarterly and as-needed building inspections.
 Additional training was provided to all staff following staff members' requests regarding response to the Center's established Safety Codes.